-If strength is the king of fitness then our next guest is Queen.
-Even among the insanely strong Icelandic Dottirs she stands out and keeps crushing her own national powerlifting records.
+If strength is king of fitness then our next guest is Queen.
+Even among the insanely strong Icelandic Dottirs she stands out and keeps crushing her own powerlifting records.

 Welcome Hulda Benediktsdóttir Waage!
 Recently voted Great Vegan Athlete of the Year 2017 she’s making big waves in the vegan strength and fitness community.

 Luckily she took some time off to share her story with Athlegan.

 So, are all Icelandic women “Dottirs”?
 Or is that reserved for the seriously strong gals?

 Haha!
 Well, most Icelandic women are Dóttir.
 So my name is Hulda Björk Benediktsdóttir Waage because my fathers first name is Benedikt.

 The tradition is that you are named with you fathers first name added with Dóttir for girls and Son if you’re a boy.
 It can vary though.
 Some are named after their mothers first name or both parents first names or have a family name like me.
 I’m both a Dóttir and have a family name.
 I’m proud of being my fathers daughter.

 I’m not at all perfect in any way but I do my best.
 Some might ask oneself what that means in terms of being a vegan.
 It means I don’t participate in animal cruelty of any kind.
 But it also means that I did once.